Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 Using a unary rpc, the client sends a single request and blocks for response to the request.
 Initially, the program takes information given by user and creates a database.
 Each entry in the database corresponds to the information for one route/label.
-When invoked without --stream option, this program uses unary RPC.
+When invoked with --stream_case false option, this program uses unary RPC.
 It invokes the unary RPC as many times needed to program the data set.
 Please follow through code for more information.

 The streaming rpc implementation is a bit more complex.
 A bi-directional stream is used, in which both the client and server have two independent streams.
 Both the client and server can read and write messages in any order.